arxila/arxila-org/CONTRIBUTING.markdown

-How will your relation with the AQUEN OSS project be?
+How will your relation with the AQUEN project be?
 -----------------------------------------------------

 Your contributions will have the form of GitHub *pull requests*.
 Note that contributors do not